Op deze pagina

 W: nvhp.nl

-Our website is not available in English.
+Unfortunately, our website is currently not available in English.
 Below you will find the most important information about health insurance in the Netherlands and transporting medicines.
-We also collected the most important information for refugees and other people with a bleeding disorder that want to travel to the Netherlands.
+Additionally, we have provided the most important information for refugees and other people with a bleeding disorder that want to travel to the Netherlands.

 Health care in the Netherlands